Sikandartahmud/simple-java-maven-app/README.md

-this is a readme file
+this is a readme file and now this is the second attempt after the first failure